 When customers can’t solve their problems online, they may also be quick to pick up the phone and call a company’s contact center.
 According to Zendesk, customer service calls hit a record high in May.
 This can be a far more expensive channel to use for customer resolution than self-service options.

-With increased competition in the online space, brands must work harder than ever before to increase efficiency and maintain customer loyalty through seamless digital experiences.
+With increased competition in the online space, brands must work harder than ever before to increase efficiency and maintain customer loyalty through real-time consumer Insights.

 Whether the problem is inadequate content, broken workflows or missing online support, organizations need clarity into the “why” behind consumers’ online behaviors and how to deliver the best experiences for different consumer segments.